mauriciosoares/core.js/README.md

 core.start(exampleModule);
 ```

 Modules can only communicate via messages with other modules with the emitter received when start is called.
-It garantees that if a module tries to call something that doesn't exists or is broken, it won't break the module itself.
+It guarantees that if a module tries to call something that doesn't exists or is broken, it won't break the module itself.

 ```js
 emitter.on(EVENT_NAME, function (data) {